Satellite-im/Uplink/docs/architecture.md

 ## Global Variables
 - Uplink uses global variables to do some essential things.
 They are all in `main.rs`.
-- `STATIC_ARGS` is for constant variables that may be affected by command line options
+- `STATIC_ARGS` is for constant variables which may be affected by command line options
 - the rest of the variables are channels.

 ## Global Channels